skellis46/slipbox/two women dancing.md

 Possible to go to mythical core from [[Jacobs - After Technopoly]] -- do this via that long time/term version of what happened.
 A long time later. ?? (based on Jacobs)

 >... technopoly arises from the technological core of society but produces people who are driven and formed by the mythical core.[@jacobs-2019-technopoly p.4]

+- _how_ does it produce these people formed by the mythical core?

 > By contrast, the mythical core of culture is that aspect of experience that is not subject to manipulation, because it is prior to our instrumental reasoning about our environment.
 Throughout human civilization, says Kołakowski, people have participated in myth -- they may call it "illumination" or "awakening" or something else -- as a way of connecting with "nonempirical unconditioned reality."
 It is something we enter into with our full being, and all attempts to describe the experience in terms of desire, will, understanding, or literal meaning are ways of trying to force the mythological core into the technological core by analyzing and rationalizing myth and pressing it into a logical order.[@jacobs-2019-technopoly p.3]